WeTransfer/image_vise/SECURITY.md

 sufficient to prevent too much probing.
 If this is a critical issue you need to put throttling in front of the application.
 For checking HMAC values `Rack::Utils.secure_compare` constant-time comparison is used.

+## Cache bypass protection for randomized query string params

+ImageVise forbids _any_ query string params except `sig` and `q`.
+This to prevent the same processing URL from being requested repeatedly with the same params but with a different query string param appended, like this:

+* `/thm?q=xYz&sig=abc&exploit=123`
+* `/thm?q=xYz&sig=abc&exploit=234`

+These URLs would in fact resolve to the same source image and pipeline, but would not be stored in an upstream CDN cache because the query string params contain extra data.

 ## Protection for remote URLs from HTTP(s) origins

 Only URLs referring to permitted hosts are going to be permitted for fetching.
 If there are no host added,